elpachongco/elpachongco.github.io/_posts/2023-02-11-reflections-one-year.markdown

 categories: jekyll update
 ---

+I was hired by a team of data scientists developing a product from their university research.
+They're funded by the government and partnered with their university.

+Our core team is composed of 4 people.
+I'm the one in charged of programming the product.
+Our project leader is a Cs doctorate and a professor in the university so the environment of what you'd expect from the govt and the academia -- most of the time Buzzwords?.
+Especially that the project is focused on blockchain tech.
+It’s hard to be surrounded by non-programming people (but otherwise technical) speculating on the technology.

+I was hired February of 2022, and it’s now been one year.

+- I met my goal.
+-
+- Reading x styleguide is great.
+- x by example is the fastest way to get coding if you have prior programming experience
+- Testing is king if the project is complex.
+(Django)

 I posted a blog on August 6, 2021 stating that I want to get a job before april 2022.
 During that time, I was creating projects so I will have something in my resume.
 I was reading up on what people in the Tech industry have to say about